cr-xu/bo-4-euxfel/README.md

 __Basic Idea__: It reads the configuration from a dict or a json / yaml file and starts the Bayesian optimization.

+## Additional Notes

+- Currently a basic plotting is implemented in `utils.plot_progress`, but using it in VS-Code shows some flickering (see this [issue](https://github.com/microsoft/vscode/issues/132143)), in plain jupyter notebook it works smoothly.

 ## Problem

 The json configuration files contain the following tuning tasks